Abigail Hing Wen

-Abigail Hing Wen (邢立美 (Xíng Lìměi); born 1977) is an American writer, film producer, director and speaker.
+Abigail Hing Wen (邢立美 (Xíng Lìměi)) is an American writer, film producer, director and speaker.
 Her debut young adult novel, Loveboat, Taipei, was purchased in a multi-house auction by HarperCollins in a two-book deal, along with Loveboat Reunion.
 It debuted on the New York Times Bestseller List where it remained for multiple weeks and has been adapted to the film Love in Taipei and released through Paramount+ as of August 10, 2023.
 On August 2024, Love in Taipei was released on Netflix.

 Loveboat, Taipei follows the journey of an Asian American teen whose parents send her from Ohio to Taipei to study Mandarin for the summer at a program nicknamed Loveboat.
 It is a coming-of-age story exploring love, family, multifaceted identity and intersectionality.
 Wen's companion novel, Loveboat Reunion, follows two of the main characters from Loveboat, Taipei as they reconnect and write their own futures on a wild, unexpected reunion.
 The novel draws inspiration from Wen's work in Silicon Valley, with a girl trying to navigate her fashion interests and interests in AI.
 The third novel, Loveboat Forever, (November 7, 2023) is set six years later, and follows the gang and their community through new coming of age journeys.

-Wen's latest novel, Kisses, Codes, and Conspiracies, was released on August 13, 2024.
+Wen's stand alone YA thriller/romantic comedy, Kisses, Codes, and Conspiracies, was released on August 13, 2024 and hit the USA Today Best Seller's List.
+People Magazine published an exclusive first-look excerpt.

-In February 2025, Deadline announced Lea Salonga will star in a short film prequel to Wen's forthcoming novel, The Vale (pub date September 2025).
-The short film is a hybrid live action and animated film written and directed by Wen, with John Aoshima (Annie nominated co-director of Ultraman: Rising) serving as animation director and Neil Blevins (Incredibles I, II, Wall-E, Up) serving as production designer.
+In February 2025, Deadline announced Lea Salonga would star in a short film prequel to Wen's now NYT best selling novel, The Vale.
+The short film, written and directed by Wen, held its world premiere at San Diego Comic-Con in July 2026 to an oversubscribed audience of almost 1000 people, and global online premiere on Omeleto.
+It is a hybrid live action and animated film, with John Aoshima (Annie nominated co-director of Ultraman: Rising) serving as animation director and Neil Blevins (Incredibles I, II, Wall-E, Up) serving as production designer.
 The Vale follows a struggling inventor family in Silicon Valley that creates a virtual reality world and explores questions about ethics and AI.

-The Vale was featured in the World Journal in March 2025 in a piece titled "Lawyer Turns Author Explores the AI Virtual World".
+The Vale novel debuted on the New York Times Best Sellers List and was featured in People Magazine', the South China Morning Post and the World Journal in a piece titled "Lawyer Turns Author Explores the AI Virtual World".

+Wen's sixth novel, her first graphic novel, The Fidget Booth, is set to launch Spring 2027 from HarperAlley, the graphic novel division of HarperCollins.

 Early life

 Abigail Hing Wen was born Abigail Geraldine Lim Hing in Wheeling, West Virginia, as a daughter of ethnic Chinese immigrants.
 She grew up in Solon, Ohio.
+Her maternal grandfather is Amado Lim, a Christian Filipino-Chinese businessman who founded the Manila Metropolitan Medical Center.